mayushiiii/opengl-world-of-tanks/README.md

-# Opengl  World of Tanks
+# OpenGL  World of Tanks

 Using the OpenGL Framework, this program implements the core mechanics of World of Tanks.